An “AI Model Component” Note for Open Source Licenses

 - The NPLD extends product liability to software.
 Documenting the AI components of the software strengthens traceability in the event of a defect (and protects the maintainer who has fulfilled their transparency obligations).

-This proposal for an AI Model Component Exception does not create new obligations.
-It clarifies that the existing obligations of any copyleft Open Source license (providing the information necessary to exercise the freedoms over the software) naturally extend to AI model components, in the same way that the anti-tivoization clause clarified the extension to locked hardware, and the Affero clause clarified the extension to network services.
+This proposal for an AI Model Component Note does not create new obligations.
+It clarifies that the existing obligations of any copyleft Open Source license (providing the information necessary to exercise the freedoms over the software) naturally extend to AI model components.
+Where anti-tivoization and the Affero clause responded to technical evolution by rewriting the license, we propose here a response of the other family discussed above: a scope declaration by the copyright holders, which leaves the license text untouched and merely states what they consider “Corresponding Source” to mean when the program incorporates an AI model component.

 Thus, if an AI model component determines the program’s behavior, then the information necessary to modify that component is part of the source code in the broad sense (and must be provided under the same conditions).

 The exception is published under a CC 0 license.
 It is designed to be adopted, adapted, and discussed by the community.
 We invite maintainers, foundations, and legal experts to evaluate it, critique it, and help it evolve.
-It can be used in the same manner as other Open Source exceptions (LicenseName WITH ExceptionName, e.g., GPL-3.0 WITH AI Model Component Exception).
+It can be used in the same manner as other Open Source exceptions (LicenseName WITH Exception-Identifier; once the identifier is accepted on the SPDX License List: GPL-3.0-or-later WITH AI-Model-Component-Note; pending acceptance, see the interim SPDX expressions in the project’s HOW_TO_APPLY).

 Illustration credit: Remix of @2006, Senor Codo, blotter_explosion.
 This file is licensed under the Creative Commons Attribution-Share Alike 2.0 Generic license.